Sal Vulcano

 Salvatore Edward Anthony Vulcano (born November 6, 1976) is an American improvisational and stand-up comedian, actor, and producer from the New York City borough of Staten Island.
 He is a member of The Tenderloins, a comedy troupe consisting of himself, James Murray, Brian Quinn, and formerly Joe Gatto.
-Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered in 2011, on TruTV.
+Along with Murray and Quinn, he stars in the television series Impractical Jokers, which premiered in December 2011, on TruTV.

 Early life

-Salvatore Edward Anthony Vulcano was born on November 6, 1976 in Staten Island, and is of Italian, Cuban, and Puerto Rican descent.
+Salvatore Edward Anthony Vulcano was born on November 6, 1976 on Staten Island, and is of Italian, Cuban, and Puerto Rican descent.
 He attended Monsignor Farrell High School; along with Gatto, Murray, and Quinn, he was a member of his high school's Improvisation Club.
 He received his undergraduate degree in finance from St. John's University in 1998.

 Career

 Early career

 After being apart for four years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv and sketch comedy troupe in 1999, calling themselves The Tenderloins.

 The Tenderloins began producing comedy sketches together, posting them on YouTube, MySpace, and Metacafe, accumulating millions of views online.
 In 2007, the troupe won the $100,000 grand prize in the NBC "It's Your Show" competition for the sketch "Time Thugs".